yannisf/notes/scala/scala.md

 - When an object is created with the same name in the same file with a class, it is called a companion object. (apply method magic)
 - Traits cannot have parameters
 - Nothing is a subtype of any type
+- In for comprehensions only the first expression needs to be an extraction/iteration (<-).
+- **Structural types** use reflection.
+Use with care and only when needed.
+- In case classes **copy** helps to create a clone with immutable values overriden
+- : - type ascription, a hint that helps compiler to understand, what type does that expression have